 Many different Yidams and guided meditations were handed down through these great lineages — each the same, yet different.
 The elements of generation/completion and so on are contained in each.
 But the emphasis is different, depending on the Yidam you choose.
 And that’s the whole point.

 Yidams in Tibetan Buddhism are translated as “Heart Bond Deities” and are tuned and aligned to an individual’s needs.
-An angry person might seek out Yamantaka pratice.
-A sensuous person might take refuge in Vajrayogini.
+An angry person might seek out Yamantaka pratice to resolve his emotions.
+An overly attached or sensuous person — most of us today, attached as we are to the latest consumer products — might take refuge in Vajrayogini.
 There is a finely tuned “Yidam” for everyone.
 Within the many names and faces and emanations of Chenrezig is a form for almost anyone.
-Here, we’ll look at a few of the most popular emanations, and then list some more for reference.
+Here, we’ll look at a few of the most popular emanations of Avalokiteshvara, and then list some more for reference.

 Avalokiteshvara with four caring arms is, perhaps, the most approachable form.
 The extra arms connote how busy Chenrezig is, reaching out with caring hands to compassionately help all beings.
 Possibly even more recognizable is the great 1,000 Armed Chenrezig (or Guanyin) — with countless arms and heads.

 When missionaries first reached Tibet and Nepal, they were shocked by these 1000-armed “creatures” (and even more so by wrathful Buddha forms), labelling them demonic.
 In fact, the symbolism is very clearly compassion.
 Whether we are a missionary helping others, or a mother helping a child, we reach out with our arms to actively help people.